Mintz Law Firm

 Federal, state, and international maritime laws each have regulations regarding boating accidents.
 As a result, building a claim to receive compensation can be a complicated process.
 Fortunately, the experts at Mintz Law Firm have experience handling these complex claims.
 They can help you recover compensation for your losses, including medical bills, lost wages, and pain and suffering.
 We understand the ins and outs of boating laws in Colorado as well as the small details that can make or break a case.

 Product liability, which refers to a manufacturer or seller being held liable for placing a defective product into the hands of a consumer, is the cause of thousands of injuries each year in the United States.
 When you buy a product, you should be able to expect that you won’t be injured because of a safety defect.
 While product designers and manufacturers have a legal duty to ensure that all products they put on the market are reasonably safe for consumers, that doesn’t always occur.
 In far too many cases, companies put profits over people and they rush unsafe and defective products onto the market.

 If an unsafe product hurts you, the negligent product designer or product manufacturer should be held legally liable for your damages.
 However, obtaining fair compensation can be difficult, especially if you decide to take on a big company alone.
-Our Colorado product liability lawyers can help you fight for the money you deserve, including compensation for medical bills, physical or psychological rehabilitation, lost wages, pain, suffering, and mental anguish.
+Our Denver product liability lawyers can help you fight for the money you deserve, including compensation for medical bills, physical or psychological rehabilitation, lost wages, pain, suffering, and mental anguish.

 At Mintz Law Firm, our product liability attorneys are well versed in the laws that protect consumers against the harm posed by defective products.
 When a consumer sustains an injury due to a defective product, several parties can be held liable for releasing a product they knew or should have known posed a risk to users.